vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

 Extensions are stored in ```~/.local/share/gnome-shell/extensions```.

-# Backup
-- To backup, stay in the same folder and run `dconf dump /org/gnome/shell/extensions/ > gnome-shell-extensions-backup.dconf`.
-- To back up all Gnome-wide and Gnome-tweaks tool configurations, run `dconf dump / > complete_gnome_saved_settings.dconf`.

-# Alternative Backup using SaveDesktop flatpak app
-- Alternatively, you can backup everything using the **SaveDesktop** flatpak app that can be installed using `flatpak install flathub io.github.vikdevelop.SaveDesktop`.

 # Restore - Step by step
 - First install **Extension Manager** from **Flathub**, run `flatpak install flathub com.mattjakeman.ExtensionManager`.
 - Clone and copy all the contents into `~/.local/share/gnome-shell/extensions/`.